sirarthur3/vsts-docs/docs/pipelines/process/variables.md

 steps:
 - task: MyTask@1  # this step generates the output variable
   name: ProduceVar  # because we're going to depend on it, we need to name the step
-- script: echo $(ProduceVar.MyVar) # this step uses the output variable
+- script: Write-Output $(ProduceVar.MyVar) # this step uses the output variable
 ```

 ### Use outputs in a different job